Rosemary Brown (American politician)

-Rosemary Brown is an American politician.
-A Republican, she is member of the Pennsylvania State Senate representing the 40th district since 2023.
+Rosemary Brown (born 1970) is an American politician.
+A Republican, she is a member of the Pennsylvania State Senate representing the 40th district since 2023.
 She previously served as a member of the Pennsylvania House of Representatives representing the 189th district from 2011-2022.

-Biography
+Early life and education

-Brown has resided in the Poconos for 37 years and is a member of St. John's Parish, which is located in East Stroudsburg.
-Brown graduated from East Stroudsburg High School and holds a bachelor's degree in Communications from the University of Scranton.
+Brown graduated from East Stroudsburg High School and holds a bachelor's degree in communications from the University of Scranton.